Where to Stay in Shanghai: 2026 Guide by a 1-Year Local— lived here 1 year

-This is the ultimate guide to selecting the perfect place to stay in Shanghai.
+This is the ultimate guide to selecting the best hotel and neighborhood in Shanghai.

 I know, that’s quite a statement!

-But I’ve lived here for over a year, visited it over 15 times, worked at a Chinese company in Shanghai, tested hotels across the districts, and helped dozens of friends and family members pick their perfect spot.
+But I’ve lived here for over a year (3 years in China), visited it more than 15 times, worked at a Chinese company in Shanghai, tested hotels across the city’s districts, and helped dozens of friends and family members pick their perfect spot.

-So, if you want the real deal on the best hotels in Shanghai from someone who’s actually lived here, this guide is for you.
+So, if you want the real deal on the best areas and the best hotels in Shanghai from someone who’s actually lived here, this guide is for you.

 Let’s go! (or as they say in China: 走吧 zǒu ba!)